As spring arrives it’s time to prepare your garden for the warm, dry months ahead. Here are our top 8 tips for getting your garden ready.

-Filling in gaps from the drought can finally be undertaken.
-Take note of what did well in the harsh times and make sure you plant more of them.
+Take note of what did well in the dry weather last summer and make sure you plant more of them.
 Sticking to a limited palette can sound boring but makes your garden low maintenance and less fussy.
-Invest in flowering bulbs so you can have a great display later in the season and of course its time to start replenishing herb gardens with things like sweet basil and lettuces.
+Invest in flowering bulbs so you can have a great display later in the season.
+Now is also the time to start replenishing herb gardens with things like sweet basil and lettuces.

 Before the summer heat arrives it’s important to cover the soil with a layer of mulch.
 This will keep the sun from heating up bare patches, keep moisture in and stop the wind from carrying away your precious topsoil.